Linux swapon and swapoff command

 You should not use swapon on a file with holes (not contiguously represented on disk).
 Swap over NFS may not work. swapon automatically detects and rewrites swap space signature with old software suspend data (e.g. S1SUSPEND, S2SUSPEND, ...); otherwise, you can get data corruption the next time an attempt at unsuspending is made.

-swapon may not work correctly when using a swap file with some versions of btrfs (B-Tree file system).
-This is due to the swap file implementation in the kernel expecting to be able to write to the file directly, without the assistance of the file system.
+The swapon command may not work correctly when using a swap file with some versions of btrfs (B-Tree file system).
+Because the swap file implementation in the kernel expecting to be able to write to the file directly, without the assistance of the file system.
 Since btrfs is a copy-on-write file system, the file location may not be static and corruption can result. btrfs actively disallows the use of files on its file systems by refusing to map the file.
-This can be seen in the system log as "swapon: swapfile has holes."
-One possible workaround is to map the file to a loopback device.
-This will allow the file system to determine the mapping properly but may come with a performance impact.
+This problem can be seen in the system log as "swapon: swapfile has holes."
+One possible workaround is to map the file to a loopback device, which allows the file system to determine the mapping properly but may come with a performance impact.

 swapoff and swapon examples